coursera/courier/android/README.md

 ### Migrate to a streaming Jackson parser

 Jackson can easily outperform GSON, we should migrate to it.
+The main technical difficulty with doing so is transition to streaming serialization/deserialization, where deserializing typed definitions, in particular, will be difficult, mainly because the 'typeName' may appear after the 'definition' in the JSON being deserialized.
+When 'typeName' appears after 'definition', the deserializer won't know what type to deserialize the 'definition' to and will need to accumulate the 'definition' JSON until the 'typeName' is encountered.

 ### Add validation support